Nickenn/2022-09-10_Interaction-Design-CA_Nicholas-Avery/README.md

 Storefront for website that sells rainclothing.

 ## Description
 In this project I was tasked to create a site that sells rainclothing.
-I was to add a product page, avbout paage, contact page, checkout page and checkout success page.
+I was to add a product page, about page, contact page, checkout page and checkout success page.
 The products are drawn fram a wordpress api call and the contact page has form validation.

 You can add some bullet points if you'd like to: